christopherlovell/eagleI/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 eagle_IO
 ====================================

-Reading EAGLE HDF5 files in native Python, with optional multithreading

 :Author: Christopher Lovell
 :Version: 0.0.1

+Reading EAGLE HDF5 files in native Python, with optional multithreading.

+See below for tutorials, as well as a description of each of the output properties.

 .. toctree::
    :maxdepth: 2
-   :caption: properties
+   :caption: Tutorials

    tutorial/reading_data
    tutorial/unit_conversion